zposten/iot-core-azure-dm-client/docs/app-management.md

 ### Unsuccessful Case

-If the DM client is not able to bring the actual state in compliance with the reported state, the failure is reported in the `"reported.microsoft.management.apps"` property for each app.
+If the DM client is not able to bring the actual state in compliance with the desired state, the failure is reported in the `"reported.microsoft.management.apps"` property for each app.
 For example, this happens if the DM client is not able to install a requested version of the app, or when the app could not be uninstalled.

 The format of the unsuccessful is as follows: